 Quantum Kernels and Support Vector Machines

-Quantum Machine Learning (QML) is the aspect of research that explores the consequences of implementing machine learning on a quantum computer
+Quantum Machine Learning (QML) is the aspect of research that explores the consequences of implementing machine learning on a quantum computer.

-SVM algorithm can be enhanced even on a noisy intermediate scale quantum computer (NISQ) by introducing kernel method.
+SVM is a supervised machine learning method widely used for multiple labeled data classification.
+The SVM algorithm can be enhanced even on a noisy intermediate scale quantum computer (NISQ) by introducing the kernel method.
+It can be restructured to exploit the properties of the large dimensionality of a quantum Hilbert space.

 %%capture